diabetes insulin 100 anniversary

 A 1923 photograph shows a healthy and smiling Teddy Ryder with his younger sister Margaret, with her hand on his shoulder.

 A handwritten letter reads in part: Dear Dr. Banting, I am a fat boy now and sense fine.
 Lots of affection from Teddy Ryder.
-A 1923 picture indicates a healthful and smiling Teddy Ryder together along with his more youthful sister Margaret, together along with her hand on his shoulder.
+A 1923 picture indicates a healthful and smiling Teddy Ryder together with his more youthful sister Margaret, along with her hand on his shoulder.

 From left to right: Teddy’s letter to Banting.
 Teddy and his sister Margaret, 1923